lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_in_silico/single_cell_clamp/single_cell_clamp.rst

    excitatory and inhibitory.

 #.
 If you have spines modeled as additional sections it is assumed that they are constructed from a single
    segment.
-They should be also correctly positioned and visualized on the morphology.
+They will also be correctly positioned and visualized on the morphology.